Chidinma-Polycarp/Sales-Performance-Analysis/README.md

 **Data Dictionary**

 The dataset initially contained 7 columns but for analysis purpose extra 5 columns where added.
-This columns include;
+These columns include;

 - **OrderID**: Original column and contained a 4 digit code.
 It was not used during this analysis as it was not unique to any customer.